 Going to the movies is always a fun family activity!
-There’s nothing quite like seeing a new film on the big screen, complete with booming audio and popcorn and slushies.
+There’s nothing quite like seeing a new film on the big screen, relaxing on cinema seats, complete with booming audio and popcorn and slushies.
 Normally, most movies in cinemas are somewhat family friendly – they may be PG-12a, but a parent can decide on whether the film is appropriate.
 After all, families do include teenagers!
 Sometimes, though, parents are faced with some trickery.
 A movie looks to be geared towards kids or teens, but it winds up being unsuitable for most families.
 This is what happened with the movie, Deadpool.
 Despite Ryan Reynolds telling fans not to bring their kids to see the movie, parents did it anyway.

 These movies are coming out in 2020, and they’re guaranteed to be more family friendly than Deadpool.
 While no movie is perfect for every family, this list will go over anything you should take into consideration before bringing your kids to the movies.
 This year, families have plenty of options!